RotorHazard/RotorHazard/resources/S32_BPill_PCB/README.md

 * Communication between the STM32 processor and the Raspberry Pi is via serial-port link, running at 921600 baud.
 The S32_BPill board can also be connected directly to a computer (via USB-to-Serial/FTDI dongle)

 * The STM32 processor is on a 40-pin module, attached to the board via sockets.
-These are commonly known as "Blue Pill" modules, and are readily available and inexpensive
+These are commonly known as "Blue Pill" modules, and are readily available and inexpensive (see [below](#aboutblue))

-* The board has a 40-pin (2x20) header for connecting to the Raspberry Pi, via a ribbon cable with female ends
+* The board has a 40-pin (2x20) header for connecting to the Raspberry Pi, via a [ribbon cable](https://www.ebay.com/itm/40-Pin-2x20-Female-to-Female-2-54mm-Pitch-40-wire-IDC-Flat-Ribbon-Cable/391776118674) with female ends

 * The STM32 processor is in-circuit programmable, able to be updated/flashed using the Raspberry Pi.
 The update can be performed via the RotorHazard web GUI using the 'Update Nodes' button (in the 'System' section on the 'Settings' page)